Mainsprings

 If the nearest spring you can obtain is too long, you can shorten it.
 Heat the point to shorten it at to red heat in a flame.
 This will soften it.
 When cool, simply cut of the surplus and fashion the end and the eye to match the original.
 Heating the right amount of material to the correct temperature does require some expertise and should only be done when absolutely necessary.
 If not softened enough, it may fracture.
 If too soft it will tear.
 Always finish off the curves of the eye well, as a hairline fracture here will eventually tear.

 In the same manner, you can make a new end on an old spring that has broken off at the outer end.
-Experience shows that once a spring reaches the stage when it breaks in use, it will do the same again.
-As a mainspring breakage can cause so much damage, it is not good practice to re-make the ends.
+Experience shows that once a spring reaches the stage when it breaks in use, it may do the same again.
+As a mainspring breakage can cause so much damage, it is not good practice to re-make the ends unless a replacement is unavailable.